UBC-CIC/multichannel-communications-manager/docs/DeploymentGuide.md

       (You can have multiple different environments, each having different saved inputs, but for now just press enter since we do not need to worry about that for this deployment)
 ```

-Be sure to not close the window after this process has completed, as the Outputs section produced will be important for the next step.
+Be sure to not close the window after this process has completed so that you can monitor if any error occurred during the deployment.

 # Step 4: Wrap up Frontend Deployment